jstzwj/vscode-mcp-server/README.md

 - **Copy files and directories** to new locations
 - **Search for symbols** across your workspace
 - **Get symbol definitions** and hover information by line and symbol name
+- **Rename symbols** and update all references across the workspace
 - **Create new files** using VS Code's WorkspaceEdit API
 - **Make line replacements** in files
 - **Check for diagnostics** (errors and warnings) in your workspace